ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 # Establishing service-to-service authorizations for the Backup service
 {: #backup-s2s-auth}

 Before you can create backup policies, you need to establish service-to-service authorizations and specify user roles.
-This authorization enables the Backup for VPC service to detect volume tags, create backup snapshots and store them in {{site.data.keyword.cos_short}}.
+This authorization enables the Backup for VPC service to detect the tags, create backup snapshots and store them in {{site.data.keyword.cos_short}}.
 {: shortdesc}

 ## Overview